Healthcare Projects & Philosophy

 It is the educated client's sense of confidence and efficacy that I find consistently improves their compliance with both clinical procedures and self-care regimens, and thus reduces suffering, disease, and costs.

-In efforts to bring healthcare information to the public, and provide publicly accessible tools for people to manage their own healthcare, I'm working on several projects:
+In efforts to bring healthcare information to the public, and provide publicly accessible tools for people to manage their own healthcare, I'm working on a few ongoing side projects:

 A focus group is underway to develop a simple short-term care regimen planner, based on the principles I applied in guiding regimen compliance as a medical massage therapist; this tool will later be expanded into a calendar-based paper healthcare management tool for patients and caregivers.

 Wireframes and early structures are being developed for an app in a similar vein as the regimen planner, but considerably expanded, in order to give patients and caregivers the greatest possible sense of agency over their own healthcare experience (including building a better patient portal and notifications system).

 Business plans for a freemium healthcare education/CEs platform are in development.

 In the longer term, I intend to found a nonprofit that plants a chain of hospitals, which will be loosely based on Direct Primary Care models, while practicing income-based fee structures.
 I’ve been researching and developing business models for this for almost a decade, and will be refining the plan for at least a decade more, but this is the gist of it.
 These facilities will be effective at providing education, preventive care, and emergency care to the lowest-income tier of the communities they serve, will lower public health costs in those communities, and will also be remunerative so as to fund internal reinvestment in clinical/social research.

 But fundamentally, it all comes down to having an educated, proactive, motivated patient population.

 It’ll take a lot of work from many different sectors, but I think this overall matrix for addressing healthcare education will result in significant improvements in the efficacy of clinical practices (both in treatment and in prophylaxis), general advancement in public health, and general reduction of healthcare costs.